ja88a/openapi-nestjs-auth-mongo/packages/auth-api/README.md

 This module benefits a lot from the powerful *NestJS* dev framework.
 It is also largely inspired by the work done by Andre Christi Kan, a.k.a.
 [ACK](https://github.com/andrechristikan), and the contributors of the template projet [ACK NestJs Boilerplate Mongoose](https://github.com/andrechristikan/ack-nestjs-boilerplate-mongoose) (under MIT license).

 We invite every nodejs/nestjs to benefit from this high-ended boilerplate, in terms of code quality, patterns, tests, deployments & documentations!
-Thanks for your great contributions the ACK team!

 ## License

-Distributed under [MIT license][license].
+Distributed under the [MIT license][license].

 ## Contact